Planning for Learning, Animals, Colour, Shapes, ICT and Growth

 Kay Margetts

-Kay is currently an Honorary Associate Professor in the Melbourne Graduate School of Education.
+Kay Margetts is an Honorary Principal Fellow and Associate Professor in the Faculty of Education, The University of Melbourne.
 She has a strong background in early childhood development, learning and teaching both as a practitioner and as an academic.
 Her main areas of research are transition and adjustment to school, accompanied by a strong record of publications.
 Kay is regularly engaged in knowledge exchange activities with the education sector including teachers, educators and parents.

 Penny Coltman